Oleksandr Gvozdyk

-Nicknamed "The Nail" as the Russian translation of Gvozdyk is nail, Gvozdyk's knockout-to-win ratio stands at 77.7%.
-He is part of the Ukrainian golden generation of boxing along with Vasiliy Lomachenko and Oleksandr Usyk.
+Gvozdyk has stated he is nicknamed "The Nail" because his surname in Russian translates to 'nail'.
+He is considered part of the Ukrainian golden generation of boxing along with other 2012 Olympic medallists Denys Berinchyk, Vasiliy Lomachenko, Taras Shelestyuk, and Oleksandr Usyk.

 Amateur career

-Gvozdyk began boxing when he was 10, at the encouragement of his friends.
+Gvozdyk was introduced to boxing at the age of 8, when his father, an amateur boxer, gave him a set of boxing gloves.
+Prior to this, Gvozdyk was more interested in kickboxing and karate.
+He also received the encouragement of his friends to begin boxing.
 As an amateur, he won gold in the light-heavyweight division at the 2008 World University Boxing Championship.
 He was a three-time national Ukrainian amateur champion, winning the title for the first time in 2009, beating Vyacheslav Shabranskyy in the final.
 He won the national title again in 2010, against Ivan Senay, and 2011, against Dmitro Buglakov.

 At the 2009 World Amateur Boxing Championships, Gvozdyk beat two opponents before being edged out by German boxer Rene Krause.
-He also was eliminated in the third round at the 2010 European Amateur Boxing Championships.
-Gvozdyk won the EUBC Europe Cup in 2011, by stopping Ainar Karlson of Estonia.
+He was eliminated in the preliminary bouts at the 2010 European Amateur Boxing Championships by Ainar Karlson of Estonia.
+Gvozdyk won the EUBC Europe Cup in 2011, defeating Karlson by stoppage in the final.

 At the 2011 World Amateur Boxing Championships Gvozdyk beat three fighters before falling to the 2009 world champion Egor Mekhontsev of Russia.
 By reaching the quarterfinals, Gvozdyk qualified for the 2012 Summer Olympics.
-Gvozdyk was a bronze medallist at the 2012 Summer Olympics.
-He defeated Belarusian Mikhail Dauhaliavets 18–10, Nicaraguan Osmar Bravo 18–6, and Algerian Abdelhafid Benchabla 19–17 before losing very controversially to Kazakh Adilbek Niyazymbetov on countback in the semifinals.
+He was a bronze medallist at the 2012 Summer Olympics.
+He defeated Belarusian Mikhail Dauhaliavets 18–10, Nicaraguan Osmar Bravo 18–6, and Algerian Abdelhafid Benchabla 19–17 before losing controversially to Kazakh Adilbek Niyazymbetov on countback in the semifinals.

 Gvozdyk participated in the World Series of Boxing between 2011 and 2013, winning 9 bouts and losing none.
 Gvozdyk rounded out his amateur career by winning gold at the 2013 Summer Universiade.
 He won by walkover in the final as Dmitry Bivol injured his hand in the semi-final and could not compete.
 Gvozdyk's exact amateur record is unknown, but he has said he had around 255 bouts and lost 30 of which, so he finished with a record of about 225–30.